 Throughout these challenging times, we have kept our students and staff safe and healthy while continuing to provide engaging educational content.
 Our decisions have been based on the most up-to-date public health guidance and data, best practices for remote education, and a commitment to our unique mission as classical schools.
 Uniting physical health and intellectual development into one seamless goal keeps with our vision of educating the entire student.
 As we look towards reopening our schools in August, those two goals remain united as our north star.

 Over the last three months, a team of school health professionals, academy leaders, and instructional experts has engaged in a process of listening to parents, teachers, and support staff as well as consulting with other charter school operators and public school districts.
 Informed by this research, we have developed a comprehensive, six-point plan designed to keep our students, faculty, and staff healthy, provide flexibility for families unable to return, and plan for future contingencies.
 The plan is consistent with state and national public health guidelines with two design principles:

 1. Healthy student formation requires unstructured time with their peers outside of class.

 2. Human contact is essential to the human experience and will be allowed in the proper contexts.

 Faculty and staff information can be found on the Faculty Resources website

 Screening begins at home by being aware of common symptoms and situations related to COVID-19.
-If the answer to any of the following questions is “yes,” a family must inform the school and keep a student home.

 Each campus will have a response team that will work with a network-wide incident command center to identify and respond to primary or secondary COVID-19 exposure.